Google’s EEAT algorithm update: Experience

 EEAT is an opportunity to connect on a deeper level, build trust and express your expertise in ways you previously might not have.

-The latest EEAT release is simply an evolution of Google’s former EAT algorithm that prioritises lived human experience over theoretical advice.
-It effectively puts the real experts in charge – I wonder, is this Google’s answer to the AI craze that’s gripping the content creation world right now?
+Google’s EEAT algorithm is simply an evolution of its former EAT algorithm, which prioritises lived human experience over theoretical advice.
+It effectively puts the real experts in charge—I wonder if this is Google’s answer to the AI craze gripping the content creation world right now?

 Consistently deliver high-quality, high-value content across your entire website, and Google will recognise that too.

-This is an ideal opportunity to showcase your expertise to your audience, so include those personal experiences and examples and watch your rankings (and enquiries) go up.
+This is an ideal opportunity to showcase your expertise to your audience, so include those personal experiences and examples and watch your rankings (and enquiries) increase.

 Need Help with SEO?